Elehuris Montero Player Props: Rockies vs. Dodgers

 Elehuris Montero At The Plate

-- He has homered in two of 31 games played this season, and in 2% of his plate appearances.
+- In 32 games played this season, he has gone deep in two of them.

-- Montero has driven in a run in nine games this year (29.0%), including two games with multiple runs batted in.
+- In nine games this year (28.1%), Montero has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.